Apply for Master Programs

 - CDGDC and HEC verifcation reports (by post)

 Remember to state you application number on the documents.

 The minimum academic requirement for admission to universities and university colleges in Norway is called Higher Education Entrance Qualification.
 For international applicants, the requirements are specified in the GSU-list.
 Due to this requirement, international applicants must normally have obtained an undergraduate degree/Bachelor's degree of 4 years duration from an accredited university.
 Please refer to the GSU-list to find information about the requirements for your country.

 Applicants from Ireland, UK, US, Canada, Australia or New Zealand and applicants with at least one year’s education at higher secondary level or university level from the same countries do not have to submit TOEFL/IELTS test result.
 Applicants from some African countries satisfy the requirements regarding proficiency in the English language if they have completed and passed English as a subject at GCE A-level with grade C or better.
 Please refer to the GSU-list for detailed information.

-Applicants from EU / EEA countries must document a minimum of 7 years of English as a subject from secondary school.
+Applicants from EU / EEA countries must document a minimum of 7 years of English as a subject from elementary and secondary school.

 TOEFL - Test of English as a Foreign Language (DI-code 6524):

 - Minimum score paper based test: 550

 - Minimum score computer-based test: 200